-Now, we can easily identify the multiple-conclusion logic characterized by a strict product as the corresponding combined logic. \begin{theorem} The combination of multiple-conclusion logics characterized by PNmatrices is the multiple-conclusion logic characterized by their strict product, that is, $\tuple{\Sigma_1,\der_{\Mt_1}}\bullet\tuple{\Sigma_2,\der_{\Mt_2}}=\tuple{\Sigma_1\cup\Sigma_2,\der_{\Mt_1\ast \Mt_2}}$. \end{theorem} \proof{The result follows directly from Proposition~\ref{bivmultiple} and Lemma~\ref{strictvals}.
+Now, we can show that the multiple-conclusion logic characterized by a strict product is the corresponding combined logic. \begin{theorem} The combination of multiple-conclusion logics characterized by PNmatrices is the multiple-conclusion logic characterized by their strict product, that is, $\tuple{\Sigma_1,\der_{\Mt_1}}\bullet\tuple{\Sigma_2,\der_{\Mt_2}}=\tuple{\Sigma_1\cup\Sigma_2,\der_{\Mt_1\ast \Mt_2}}$. \end{theorem} \proof{The result follows directly from Proposition~\ref{bivmultiple} and Lemma~\ref{strictvals}.

 With $\calB_1=\BVal(\Mt_1)$ and $\calB_2=\BVal(\Mt_2)$, just note that $\BVal(\Mt_1\ast\Mt_2)=\BVal(\Mt_1^{\Sigma_1\cup\Sigma_2})\cap\BVal(\Mt_2^{\Sigma_1\cup\Sigma_2})=\calB_1^{\Sigma_1\cup\Sigma_2}\cap\calB_2^{\Sigma_1\cup\Sigma_2}=\calB_{12}^{\mult}$. }\\